ssusnic/Machine-Learning-Doodle-Recognition/README.md

   to run the game of the part 1

+## Tutorial Topics

+This project is divided into the following 8 parts:

+* Part 1: Project Setup
+* Part 2: Getting Data
+* Part 3: Building the Model
+* Part 4: Training the Model
+* Part 5: Predicting Samples
+* Part 6: Drawing Doodles
+* Part 7: Recognizing Doodles
+* Part 8: Adding More Doodle Categories

+Each part contains a video and a fully commented source code so you can easily follow the game development step by step.

 ## Part 1: Project Setup

-In this part, we just create a new Phaser Game object and build the basic game structure.

-Updates:

-`main.js`
+Tasks:
-- created the Main Program with the main state
+- creating the Main Program with the main state
-- defined all substates of the main state
+- defining all substates of the main state
-- added the main loop where the entire game logic will be implemented
+- building the basic game structure with the main loop where the entire game logic will be implemented

-`ui.js`
-- created a new User Interface class to allow users an interaction with the game
+- creating a new User Interface class to allow users an interaction with the game
-- created 'Play More Games' button with the corresponding trigger function
-- created text object for showing messages in the status-bar

 Links:
 * [Read Article - Part 1](https://www.askforgametask.com/tutorial/machine-learning/image-classifier-doodle-recognition-cnn-part1/)